IronWifi/docs/configuration-guides/unifi_hotspot.md

 Click **Apply Changes** to save.

-Finally, you will need to modify two html on the controller so that it correctly redirects and authenticates.
+Next, you will need to modify two html on the controller so that it correctly redirects and authenticates.
 First of all, download the below two files:

 - <a href='https://console.ironwifi.com/api/debug?script=portal_file&unifi_file=index&url={{splash_page_url}}' download>index.html</a>
 - <a href='https://console.ironwifi.com/api/debug?script=portal_file&unifi_file=auth&url={{splash_page_url}}' download>auth.html</a>